I've been a huge fan of all things horror all my life. There is no safer way to get that feeling of dread or disgust than horror. I love it!

 - Stir of Echoes (1999): One of the scariest ghost movies you’ll ever see.
 Often overlooked because it came out around the same time as The Sixth Sense.

-- Silver Bullet (1985): A werewolf movie that doesn’t have quiet as much gore as most others do.
+- Silver Bullet (1985): A werewolf movie based upon a great Stephen King book that doesn’t have quiet as much gore as most others do.
 Good for the kiddies!

 - Nosferatu: The original silent film from 1922 and the 1979 remake are must see horror movies for anyone who is a fan of vampires or the genre in general.